Economic Experts Working Group

 - productivity and the supply of labour and capital

-- beyond GDP – broader measures of welfare and activity
+- beyond gross domestic product (GDP) - broader measures of welfare and activity

 Current ONS fellows

-Professor of Economics at the University of Manchester and founder of the consultancy Enlightenment Economics.
-She was ONS Fellow for the 2016/17 programme and has now been reappointed after a fair and open competition.
+Diane is Professor of Politics and International studies at Cambridge University and Co-director of the Bennett Institute for Public Policy.
+She was previously Professor of Economics at the University of Manchester and is founder of the consultancy Enlightenment Economics.
+She was ONS Fellow for the 2016 to 2017 programme and has now been reappointed after a fair and open competition.
 She is a member of the Natural Capital Committee and was previously a BBC Trustee, serving as both Vice Chair and Acting Chair of the BBC Trust, a member of the Migration Advisory Committee, and of the Competition Commission.